simpleinjector/Documentation/source/webapiintegration.rst

 ASP.NET Web API Integration Guide
 =================================

 Simple Injector contains `Simple Injector ASP.NET Web API Integration Quick Start NuGet package for IIS-hosted applications <https://www.nuget.org/packages/SimpleInjector.Integration.WebApi.WebHost.QuickStart>`_.
-If you're not using NuGet, you must include both the **SimpleInjector.Integration.WebApi.dll** and **SimpleInjector.Extensions.ExecutionContextScoping.dll** in your Web API application, which is part of the standard CodePlex download.
+If you're not using NuGet, you must include both the **SimpleInjector.Integration.WebApi.dll** and **SimpleInjector.Extensions.ExecutionContextScoping.dll** in your Web API application, which is part of the standard download on Github.

 .. container:: Note